A Driven Tagged Particle in Asymmetric Exclusion Processes: APPENDIX

-Secondly, we observe four monotone functions in configuration space by comparing the configurations before and after the tagged particle jumps.
-See Figure 2,3 for examples.
-That is, \begin{lemma} Let z>0.
+Secondly, we observe four monotone functions on the configuration space by comparing the configurations before and after the tagged particle jump with shifts of labels or not.
+See Figure 2,3 for examples. \begin{lemma} Let z>0.
 If a jump of the tagged particles by $z$ or $-z$ is possible, we have